jdx/pitchfork/README.md

 Pitchfork is a CLI for launching daemons with a focus on developer experience.

+> [!CAUTION]
+> This is a WIP.
+Most of this is not yet implemented.
+I will remove this message when you should try it out.

 ## Use-cases

 - launching development services like web APIs and databases